mgoerens/opdev.github.io/_posts/2023-03-xx-subreconcilers-in-action.md

-It's of course completely fine to keep it as it is, but as the project grows, this function will grow bigger and bigger and it will get more and more difficult to keep thinks tidy.
+It's of course completely fine to keep it as it is, but as the project grows, this function will grow bigger and bigger and it will get more and more difficult to keep things tidy.
 In particular, while each task is independent, they all are implemented in the same function.

 So let's break the main reconciler into subreconcilers.